Bakkus - Earthfall / Theatre Chorea

 2003

-A dancer, romancer, refugee, soldier, singerstand-up, stuntman, builder and bomber collide in an urban vision where blood meets sweat, tears and humour.
-Vital theatre.
-A fast, furious and fervent performance of extreme dance, film, live music, DJ and stand-up as six characters go in search of a new life and end up a family of outcasts in the remains of a house.
-High energy dance and physical theatre interacting with camera's, projections, film and music.
+A dancer, romancer, refugee, soldier, singer, stand-up, stuntman, builder, and bomber collide in an urban vision where blood meets sweat, tears and humour.
+I Can't Stand up for Falling Down is a fast, furious and fervent performance of extreme dance, film, live music, DJ and stand-up as six characters go in search of a new life and end up a family of outcasts in the remains of a house.
+High energy dance and physical theatre interacting with camera's, projections, film, and music.

 Directed by Jessica Cohen & Jim Ennis